Our City Right Now

 But our current challenges — including a police department in a tailspin and leadership that can’t do anything about it — are just symptomatic of the real issue.

-The real issue is what these maps show, and what they mean:
+The real issue is what these maps of vacancy rates show, and what they mean.

 This is what failure looks like.
 These maps show a straight line increase in disinvestment and abandonment between 1990 to 2010.
 And from 2010 until today, things have not gotten better.